PanAm 103,

 12. The Independent, Jan.
 30, 1995, p.
 3. The newspaper said it was a five-page official briefing paper that had been leaked to it.
 It is possible that this is the same 1989 report referred to

-13. Donald Goddard with Lester Coleman, Trail of the Octopus: Behind the Lockerbie Disaster (London: Penguin Books, 1994),
+in note 11.
+Time magazine also said it was a five-page document.13.
+Donald Goddard with Lester Coleman, Trail of the Octopus: Behind the Lockerbie Disaster (London: Penguin Books, 1994),

-14. Margaret Thatcher, The Downing Street Years (New York, 1993), pp.448-9.
+p.42014.
+Margaret Thatcher, The Downing Street Years (New York, 1993), pp.448-9.

 15. New York Times, November 15, 1991, p.1